Temporary Free Chlorine Conversion for Drinking Water

-Information for public water systems about temporarily switching from chloramine to free chlorine to disinfect drinking water, notifying consumers and TCEQ.
+Information for public water systems about a temporary switch from chloramine to free chlorine and notification to consumers and TCEQ.

 How Public Water Systems Disinfect Drinking Water